resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

 % counts at Flinders street at 8am (Flinders8)
 % into two or more groups.

-% HINT kmeans has two inputs - a vector containing
+% HINT your input should be the pedestrian
-% your pedestrian counts, and the number of clusters
+% counts from the previous challenge:

 Flinders8 = Count_Flinders(Hour_Flinders==8);